 - Secure income in perpetuity

 What we do for you

 We break down portfolios to find their asset allocations.
 We then benchmark the asset allocation of other portfolios.
-This is not as straight forward as it sounds due to the sheer number of asset classes out there (and clever marketing schemes).
+This is not as straight forward as it sounds due to the sheer number of asset classes out there (and ingenious marketing schemes).

 All investment portfolios has an asset allocation that can be broken down and mirrored

 Here are three examples of how we break down a portfolio: